-Following a START condition, the master must output the address to be accessed.
+Following a START condition, the master must output the device address of the slave to be accessed.
 The most significant four bits of the slave address are the "device type identifier."
-For an XL24C02 address identifier is 1010 (See Figure 5).
+The XL24C04 address identifier is 1010 (See Figure 5.)

-The next three bits are device address, addressing a particular device.
-Using this addressing scheme, a system may cascade up to eight XL24C02 devices on the bus.
-The device address is defined by the state of the A0, A1 and A2 input pins.
+The next two bits are device address, addressing a particular device.
+Using this addressing scheme, a system may cascade up to four XL24C04 devices on the bus.
+The device address is defined by the state of the A1 and A2 input pins.